rlbond86/cwbot/documentation/readme.txt

 1Bi.
 On Linux
 -------------

-If you are using Linux, an upstart and systemd configuration files are included in the doc folder.
-Simply copy this into your /etc/init folder and edit the parameters at the top to match your install location and user account.
+If you are using Ubuntu Linux, configuration files for both Upstart and systemd are included in the doc folder.
+Simply copy this into the appropriate directory and edit the path parameters within to match your install location and user account.
 Then reboot, or use "sudo service cwbot start" to start the service.
 You will need to edit the path to the cwbot.py file in a text editor.
+If your Linux distribution does not include Upstart or systemd, you will have to set up your script.

 If you're using Linux, you can also delete the w32service.py file, which is only used for Windows.